VHDLTool/Docker_sonarqubeVHDL_img/readme.md

 4. create a network for the two containers: `docker network create sonarbridge`
 5. launch your sonarqube instance with command : `docker run --name sonarqubeVM --net sonarbridge --rm -p 9000:9000 -e SONARQUBE_ADMIN_PASSWORD="adminpassword" lequal/sonarqube-vhdl:latest` you can change the admin password in this command line. you can get the sonarqube server IP with command: `docker inspect sonarbridge`
+6. get the plasma example design at https://github.com/VHDLTool/Docker_sonarqubeVHDL_img/releases and unzip it
-6. execute the command `docker run --net sonarbridge --rm  -e SONAR_HOST_URL="http://172.18.0.2:9000" -v "$(pwd):/usr/src" lequal/sonar-scanner-vhdl:latest` in the folder with your VHDL code (for the project example it would be plasma).Be careful to change the IP address with the one extracted at step 5.
+7. execute the command `docker run --net sonarbridge --rm  -e SONAR_HOST_URL="http://172.18.0.2:9000" -v "$(pwd):/usr/src" lequal/sonar-scanner-vhdl:latest` in the folder with your VHDL code (same location as the `sonar-project.properties` file).Be careful to change the server IP address with the one extracted at step 5.
-7. access to sonarqube at the address http://localhost:9000
+8. access to sonarqube at the address http://localhost:9000

+*Note* by default all the implemented rules are enabled.
+That is to say CNES default ones and its derivated NXE.
+As some rules are duplicated, so issues will be.
+Please create a custom quality profile to select which rule you want to be checked (and remove doubles).

 ## Creation
 These image are modified version of CnesCat lab: